 How to review ads using the Ad review center

-The Ad review center lets you see and take action on individual ads that are eligible to appear on your pages.
-Let's walk through how to set up and use the review options.
+The Ad review center lets you see and take action on individual ads that have appeared on your pages.

-To further help you decide which ads to allow or block, we provide the following performance-related information for each of your ads:
+To further help you decide which ads to block, we provide the following performance-related information for each ad: